Lactic acid

 Lactic acid is an organic acid with the molecular formula C_{3}H_{6}O_{3}.
-In its solid state, it is white and miscible with water.
+In its solid state, it is white and in its liquid state is miscible with water.
 When dissolved, it forms a colorless solution.
 Production includes both artificial synthesis and natural sources.
 Lactic acid is an alpha-hydroxy acid (AHA) due to the presence of a hydroxyl group adjacent to the carboxyl group.
 It is a synthetic intermediate in many organic synthesis industries and in various biochemical industries.
 The conjugate base of lactic acid is called lactate (or the lactate anion).
 The name of the derived acyl group is lactoyl.

-In solution, it can ionize by a loss of a proton to produce the lactate ion CH_{3}CH(OH)CO_{2}^{−}, also known as 2-hydroxypropanoate.
-Compared to acetic acid, its pK_{a} is 1 unit less, meaning that lactic acid is ten times more acidic than acetic acid.
-This higher acidity is the consequence of intramolecular hydrogen bonding between the α-hydroxyl and the carboxylate group.

 Lactic acid is chiral, consisting of two enantiomers.
 One is known as L-lactic acid, (S)-lactic acid, or (+)-lactic acid, and the other, its mirror image, is D-lactic acid, (R)-lactic acid, or (−)-lactic acid.
 A mixture of the two in equal amounts is called DL-lactic acid, or racemic lactic acid.
-Lactic acid is hygroscopic.
-DL-Lactic acid is miscible with water and with ethanol above its melting point, which is 16–18 C. D-Lactic acid and L-lactic acid have a higher melting point.
-Lactic acid produced by fermentation of milk is often racemic, although certain species of bacteria produce solely D-lactic acid.
-On the other hand, lactic acid produced by fermentation in animal muscles has the (L) enantiomer and is sometimes called "sarcolactic" acid, from the Greek sarx, meaning "flesh".